watson-intu/self-sdk/docs/WebSocket/WebSocket.md

 A _topic_ is effectively a path.
 For example if you wanted to subscribe to the `sensors` on your parent _Intu_ instance from a child instance, you would use the _topic_ `../sensors` when you call _subscribe_.
 If you wanted to _subscribe_ to the same _topic_ on a child called **self01**, the _topic_ would have to be `self01/sensors`.
 If you wanted to _subscribe_ to **all** the children, you would use the `+` wildcard that _Intu_ supports, and say `+/self`.

 The _Intu Blackboard_ acts as the central publish/subscribe system for all agents.
 Below you will find a list of _topics_ that you can subscribe to, publish to, unsubscribe from, and also details of the data blobs that you need to use to perform those actions.
 Most of these _topics_ are very versatile, and allow all of the above actions.

+For all of the `publish` examples, optionally you can add an `origin` entry, but it has a default value which tells the _TopicClient_ that the SDK is running on the same machine.
+If your _Intu_ instance and the SDK are running on the same physical machine, you can leave the `origin` blank.

 **agent-society**